Resources for Partners

 Graduate students may buy a family membership for a spouse and any dependent children.
 Memberships can be purchased online through the Harvard Athletics webpage or obtained in person at the Athletic Ticket Office.

 Harvard Department of Athletics

 Library Cards for Spouses/Partners

 Spouses/partners can obtain library privileges for Harvard College libraries by visiting the Library Privileges Office located on the first floor of Widener Library, Room 130.
-Additional membership information can also be found on the Harvard College Library website.

 Please note, the GSD library is not included.
 Please click here for information on obtaining a card for our library.

 Only Harvard students in degree programs can audit, and, officially, there is a form that must be signed by the instructor to allow it.
 Adult family members may sit in on regular lecture courses at FAS and some other graduate schools, but may not formally audit at the GSD.
 The public lecture series and daily lectures by student groups, Loeb fellows, and faculty can usually provide more than enough content for one to absorb.